WildGeeseSeattle/wildgeeseseattle.github.io/content/Joyce/Bloomsday/2023/press-release.md

 honoring *Ulysses'* author James Joyce.
 This year marks the centenary of the publication of *Ulysses* in 1922.

-For our 26th annual reading, we’ll present Episode 13, Nausicaa, at 2:00 pm on June 17, 2023 at the Greenwood Branch of the Seattle Public Library, 8016 Greenwood Ave N,
+For our 26th annual reading, we’ll present Episode 14, “Oxen of the Sun”, at 2:00pm on June 17, 2023 at the Greenwood Branch of the Seattle Public Library, 8016 Greenwood Ave N,
 Seattle, WA 98103.